paul-hernandez99/CSRF_attack/README.md

 In this lab, the purpose of the attacker is to change the registered email of the trusted user in the target-server.
 ## Process
 * Starting the both servers.

 ![](docs/starting_servers.jpg)

+* The trusted user signups in the target-server and creates a session.

 ![](docs/login.jpg)

+* As usual he is redirected to the home page.

 ![](docs/home.jpg)

+* Here is the user data storage in the db.

 ![](docs/db_pre.jpg)

+* After some time he receives an interesting email and he clicks in the link.
+And he is redirected to some beatiful web page and nothing special happends ;)

 ![](docs/attacker_server.jpg)

+* he is not aware of the hidden post request, using the web-browser's fetch api.
+The purpose of the post petition is to change the victim email.

 ![](docs/source.jpg)

+* Here is the prove that the attack has been successful!

 ![](docs/db_post.jpg)

+* As we can see in the target server console log the email used in the session has changed

 ![](docs/result.jpg)